 Rule 2: Divide the garden according to the purpose of use

 Your yard is yours and you will use it as you find fit.
-Depending on the size you are expanding, you can include the variety of activities you will be doing – from planting a few root products to an outdoor dining area, a garden swing, sheds, a place for recreation in nature, various alleys and small architectural and garden design compositions .
+Depending on the size you are expanding, you can include the variety of activities you will be doing – from planting a few root products to an outdoor dining area, a garden swing, sheds, a place for recreation in nature, various alleys and small architectural and garden design compositions.

 Rule 3: Knowing the soil, choosing the right plants, and taking care of the soil before planting

-Then you will learn how much and what fertilizer to add, and the best time to do so.
+Then you will learn how much and what fertiliser to add, and the best time to do so.
 Guaranteeing a successful garden could cost you some money, but it’s worth it for the sake of quality.

 Once you know the soil, and if the plants you have selected will thrive there, is the order of their planting.
-It is advisable to stick to more traditional plants that are adapted to the climate and soil for more reliable cultivation instead of shopping indiscriminately from available garden centers.
+It is advisable to stick to more traditional plants that are adapted to the climate and soil for more reliable cultivation instead of shopping indiscriminately from available garden centres.

 Rule 4: Plant in the right time of the year